 One of our beloved school monuments, the Tiger Head, was removed from the face of the building when renovations began years ago.
 Thanks to members of the National Art Honor Society, the Tiger Head was restored and now has a new home facing the stadium.

 “I think it’s a symbol of our school.
 It’s a symbol of our mascot.
 And I think it’s, it’s something fun that helps us spread tradition and stay true to ourselves.”
-Senior Khaliah Dye.
+Senior Khaliah Dye said.

 The Tiger Head is a symbol of our Mascot, and spreads a sense of pride for our school.
 The Tiger Head has been at the school for many generations, and was missed when it was gone.